Atrophic vaginitis: Treatment

-Symptoms of genitourinary syndrome of menopause (GSM) will unlikely be resolved without treatment.
-Some individuals may have many or a few symptoms so treatment is provided that best suits each person.
+Symptoms of genitourinary syndrome of menopause (GSM) do not resolve without treatment.
+Severity and prevalence of symptoms vary, so treatment is tailored to each individual.
+Vaginal estrogen therapy is the first-line treatment, and is safe for most patients.
+While not widely prescribed previously due to concern for hormonal implication in cancer, the black box on estrogen has been lifted due to many studies proving that vaginal estrogen has a reassuring safety profile and is overwhelmingly free from serious side effects.
+Patients with history of hormone-sensitive breast cancer or endometrial cancer should have a shared-decision making conversation with their physician.
 If other health problems are also present, these can be taken into account when determining the best course of treatment.
-For those who have symptoms related to sexual activities, a lubricant may be sufficient.
-If both urinary and genital symptoms exist, local, low-dose estrogen therapy can be effective.
-Those individuals who are survivors of hormone-sensitive cancer may need to be treated more cautiously.
+For those who have symptoms related to sexual activities, a lubricant may help alleviate symptoms.
 Some people can have symptoms that are widespread and may be at risk for osteoporosis.
-Estrogen and adjuvants may be best.
 Recent research showed a medication called ospemifene can be an alternative oral treatment if vaginal products or hormone therapy is not suitable for patients surviving gynecological cancer.
 Ospemifene can increase collagen production to improve vaginal tissue, which will help reduce GSM symptoms.
 Studies have shown this medication has helped increase vaginal pH, elasticity, and moisture to improve vaginal health as well as sexual and emotional well-being.

 Topical treatment with estrogen is effective when the symptoms are severe and relieves the disruption in pH to restore the microbiome of the vagina.
-When symptoms include those related to the urinary system, systematic treatment can be used.
-Recommendations for the use of the lowest effective dose for the shortest duration help to prevent adverse endometrial effects.
-Treatment is generally with estrogen cream applied to the vagina.
-The use of estrogen for treatment do come at some risk.
+When symptoms include those related to the urinary system, other treatments can be prescribed by a physician.
+Like any medication, use of estrogen for treatment does come at some risk, but most patients are able to use local hormone cream without complication.
 Those who are treated with estrogen may be at a higher risk of developing vaginal candidiasis since estrogen allows lactobacilli to increase in levels.
 Additionally, it is recommended that soaps and other irritants are avoided.

+Some treatments have been developed more recently.
+These include selective estrogen receptor modulators, vaginal dehydroepiandrosterone, and laser therapy.